 Ankush is the Product Manager for the Growth team at New Relic.
 He focuses on maximizing the percentage of users that gain value from New Relic products, as quickly as possible.
 He works with a team of designers, engineers, and marketers to build and optimize experiences around user on-boarding and education, product engagement and retention, and payments and e-commerce.
 Previously, he was Product Marketing Manager for New Relic Insights.
 You can check out his personal site at www.datkushdoe.com.

-Caito is the software engineering intern on New Relic’s Ruby Agent team.
-She is returning to her childhood passion of building and breaking things after various roles in construction, management, and healthcare.
+Caito is a Software Engineer on the Account Experience (AX) team.
+Caito is returning to a childhood passion of building and breaking things after various roles in construction, management, and healthcare.
 Caito is currently pursuing her master's in software engineering at Harvard University.

 As Mirego’s CTO Pierre-Luc spends most of his time working on projects revolving around Mobile.
 He’s all about software running on small devices.
 He spent a big portion of the past 16 years working on embedded and mobile platforms in different environments.
 When he’s not working, Pierre-Luc is probably out on a hike somewhere or out on a run.

 Victor spent the first 14 years of his career writing software for various organizations before moving into project management and leadership roles where he could work more closely with end-users and customers.
 His experience in enterprise software development, implementation consulting, and post-sales support help him to understand the challenges of running complex systems.
 At New Relic, Victor is the product manager responsible for Service maps and Health map, features that help customers understand the relationship between systems.
 Victor lives and works in Portland, Oregon, where he enjoys cycling, hiking, soccer, basketball, and adventuring with his family in the Pacific Northwest.